 In 2020, regulatory changes occurred in the Netherlands that changed the Company's defined benefit pension plan there from a participating plan to a non-participating plan.
 This plan amendment triggered settlement accounting, resulting in a gain of \$1.6 million, which is included in Other income (expense), net, in the Company's consolidated statement of operations for the year ended December 31, 2020.
 Prior to the amendment, the Company's Netherlands pension plan provided defined benefit accruals which were financed by insurance contracts that had a profit sharing feature.
 The pension benefits accrued were subject to future increases based on final earnings at the end of employment (the final average earnings formula).
-With the amendment, pension accruals are now based upon a new formula that only considers current earnings (the career earnings formula) with the benefits still financed through insurance contracts.
+With the amendment in 2020, the final average earnings formula was frozen and the insurance contracts were converted to fully paid contracts.
+Following the amendment, pension accruals are now based upon a new formula that only considers current earnings (the career earnings formula) with the benefits still financed through insurance contracts.
 Ribbon has no further liability for pension benefits earned prior to the amendment as they are fully paid contracts.
 In addition, the insurance contract for the new benefit accruals has no profit sharing feature.
 Therefore, Ribbon has no current or future obligation to pay pension benefits promised in the Netherlands beyond the payment of premiums to the insurance company.